 Soon, Tamar Island appears ahead, its peak rising 429 meters above sea level.
 The entrance to the anchorage behind the island is littered with dangerous rocks.
 However, it is safe to approach the island by following the navigation beacon.
 After confirming the beacon’s position on the chart, I set a straight course for Tamar Island.

-But as I get closer, something is wrong—no navigation sign appears.
-Despite searching with binoculars for the white pillar, I find nothing man-made.
+But as I get closer, something is wrong.
+No navigation sign appears.
+Despite searching with binoculars for the white pillar, I see nothing man-made.

-I notice columns of water shooting up at various spots before me.
+I notice columns of water shooting up at various spots before me, formed by the waves forcing their way between the hidden rocks.
 The danger zone of the entrance must be approaching.

 Where is the beacon?
 Is this not Tamar Island, or have I wandered into unknown waters?
 No, that is not possible.
-I have taken a careful and calculated course to avoid any mistakes.
+I have followed a careful and calculated course to avoid any mistakes.

 Yes, the beacon is gone.
 It must have been destroyed by the fierce winds and waves of the Strait of Magellan.

-According to the Sailing Directions, kelp (large algae) grows around rocks hidden underwater.
-After paying close attention to the subtle changes in the water's color to look for breaks in the kelp, I manage to avoid the rocks and guide Aomi into the bay behind the island.
+According to the Sailing Directions, kelp, a type of large algae, grows around rocks hidden underwater.
+After paying close attention to the subtle changes in the water’s color to look for breaks in the kelp, I manage to avoid the rocks and guide Aomi into the bay behind the island.

 Hi!
 Any questions or suggestions about the content are greatly appreciated.